MichaelCurrin/learn-to-code/Scripting languages/Ruby/README.md

 #### Make custom Ruby's gems runable

 If you do a gem install with the `--user-install` flag, you'll install for your user only.
 However, you'll see a message that the gem path is not in your path.

 So add the following:

 ```sh
 export GEM_PATH="$HOME/.gem/ruby/2.6.0/bin"
 export PATH="$GEM_PATH:$PATH"
 ```

+Adjust the version above from `2.6.0` to your Ruby version if necessary.

 #### Install a gem